sjyun/fongo/README.md

 ```

 Fongo should be thread safe.
 All read and write operations on collections are synchronized.
 It's pretty course, but
 should be good enough for simple testing.
 Fongo doesn't have any shared state (no statics).
-Each Fongo instance is completely independent.
+Each fongo instance is completely independent.

 ## Usage Details